teeshirtboi/Rush-Discord-Rules/README.md

 <h2><b>CHAT RULES</b></h2>

 **#1:** Don't spam.
 (Spamming includes song lyrics, zalgo, excessive caps/reaction spams, copy pastes, picture/link/GIF spam, reaction spam and walls of text).

 **#2:** NSFW- this includes posting NSFW pics in media channels and use of NSFW words in general chats.

-**#3:** Swearing/Insults-No Swearing.
+**#3:** Swearing/Insults -No Swearing.
 If someone goes all out on personal insults, they will not be allowed in the server.

-**#4:** Personal Conflicts- Any type of personal argument should not be brought up in the server.
+**#4:** Personal Conflicts - Any type of personal argument should not be brought up in the server.
 Direct Messaging is meant for that.

-**#5:** Religion(Sensitive Topics)- Any debate on sensitive topics including but not limited to Religion, Politics, International Conflicts is not allowed.
+**#5:** Religion(Sensitive Topics) - Any debate on sensitive topics including but not limited to Religion, Politics, International Conflicts is not allowed.

 **#6:** Advertising- Advertising other Discord servers or Youtube videos in chat is not allowed at all.